chen-xiaotian/Data_Visualisation_Datastory/readme.txt

+Coursework of Data Visualisation.
-All dashboards used in the story are marked in red in Tableau workbook. fullpage.js/jquery.fullPage.css are referred when we created html file.
+Tools for creating charts: Tableau Fullpage.js/jquery.fullPage.css are referred for html file.